micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 1.md

 And Solomon spoke to all Israel, to the captains of thousands and of hundreds, to the judges, and to every leader in all Israel, the heads of the fathers' _houses._

 ###### 3
-Then Solomon, and all the assembly with him, went to [^a]the high place that _was_ at Gibeon; for the tabernacle of meeting with God was there, which Moses the servant of the Lord had made in the wilderness.
+Then Solomon, and all the assembly with him, went to the high place that _was_ at Gibeon; for the tabernacle of meeting with God was there, which Moses the servant of the Lord had made in the wilderness.

 ###### 4
 But David had brought up the ark of God from Kirjath Jearim to _the place_ David had prepared for it, for he had pitched a tent for it at Jerusalem.

 ###### 5
-Now the bronze altar that Bezalel the son of Uri, the son of Hur, had made, [^b]he put before the tabernacle of the Lord; Solomon and the assembly sought Him _there._
+Now the bronze altar that Bezalel the son of Uri, the son of Hur, had made, he put before the tabernacle of the Lord; Solomon and the assembly sought Him _there._

 ###### 6
 And Solomon went up there to the bronze altar before the Lord, which _was_ at the tabernacle of meeting, and offered a thousand burnt offerings on it.